nocapro/scn-landing-web/docs/repomix.md

 export const contextCostContent = {
   title: "The High Cost of Context",
   subtitle:
     "LLMs are powerful, but their attention is expensive and limited.
-Traditional methods of providing context just don't scale.",
+Traditional methods of providing context just don&apos;t scale.",
   cards: [
     {
       icon: Zap,